remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 }
 ~~~~

+It's worth mentioning that the magic string "main" is imposed by the standard library our generated Assembly code should be linked against.
+The [standard library isn't necessary](https://blogs.oracle.com/ksplice/entry/hello_from_a_libc_free); the linker actually looks for a <tt>_start</tt> symbol as the entry point to a compiled programme.
+Libc's implementation of <tt>_start</tt> [initialises the standard library](http://stackoverflow.com/a/7977208/42543) before calling the <tt>_main</tt> function.

 As we needed to restore the original stack pointer no matter how we left the main function we need a way of finding all the <tt>ret</tt> instructions in the Assembly code we've generated for a function so we can insert an <tt>Instruction</tt> before each of them.
 The method below does a linear search, and inserts into the middle of the <tt>code</tt> array of <tt>Instruction</tt>s, so is inefficient and can copy a lot of memory.
 An [unrolled linked list](http://en.wikipedia.org/wiki/Unrolled_linked_list) - like [SGI's rope for strings](http://www.sgi.com/tech/stl/Rope.html) - would be a better data structure to store the generated code in as this random insertion would be reduced to O(1) from O(n).

 ~~~~